soomin-jeong/stock-price-crawler/README.md

 │   ├── spdr-gold-trust.csv
 │   └── usdollar.csv
 ├── crawler_by_asset               -- crawlers
-│   ├── __init__.py
+│   ├── __init__.py                -- initiate the different crawlers with url and currency
-│   ├── cash.py
+│   ├── cash.py                    -- cash crawler instance with page and output
-│   ├── corporate_bonds.py
+│   ├── corporate_bonds.py         -- corporate bonds crawler instance with page and output
 │   ├── crawler.py                 -- a core trigger to run scrawlers in each asset
-│   ├── global_stocks.py
+│   ├── global_stocks.py           -- global stocks crawler instance with page and output
-│   ├── gold.py
+│   ├── gold.py                    -- gold crawler instance with page and output
-│   └── soverign_bond.py
+│   └── soverign_bond.py           -- soreign bond crawler instance with page and output
-├── crawler_drivers                -- a set of crawler drivers to offer options for a web browser │   ├── chromedriver
-│   └── geckodriver
-├── exercise_statement.pdf
-├── main.py                        -- a core trigger to start crawling, make porfolios, and analyze their performance ├── performance_analysis.py        -- a performance analyzer to evalute cost, volatility, and return ├── portfolio_allocation
+├── crawler_drivers                -- a set of crawler drivers to offer options for a web browser │   ├── chromedriver               -- an installed chrome driver for web scraping │   └── geckodriver                -- an installed firefox driver for web sraping ├── exercise_statement.pdf         -- the description of the exercise from moodle ├── main.py                        -- a core trigger to start crawling, make porfolios, and analyze their performance ├── performance_analysis.py        -- a performance analyzer to evalute cost, volatility, and return ├── portfolio_allocation
-│   ├── portfolio_allocations.csv
+│   ├── portfolio_allocations.csv  -- the generated portfolio as csv export
 │   └── portfolio_generator.py     -- a trigger to generate porfolios
 ├── portfolio_metrics.csv
-├── requirements.txt
-├── trading_methodologies          -- a porfolio developer (DCA, oneoff, rebalance)
-│   ├── DCA.py
+├── requirements.txt               -- the packages which needs to be installed with pip prior to run ├── trading_methodologies          -- a porfolio developer (DCA, oneoff, rebalance) │   ├── DCA.py
 │   ├── trading_methodologies.csv